Go to Blog

 Elizabeth Kensinger holds a Ph.D. in Neuroscience from the Massachusetts Institute of Technology.
 She is a Professor of Psychology (pronounced sai·kaa·luh·jee) and Neuroscience at Boston College, where she researches how memory works and how the emotions we experience affect our memories.
 She knew from an early age that she loved science and teaching.
 She spent many afternoons imagining her dolls as astronauts-in-training, teaching them all the math and astronomy she knew.
 It was in college that she realized there was a scientific way to study memory and how the brain makes memories — and she’s been researching those topics ever since.

-Juliet Grenzke is her daughter, age 10, who describes herself as someone who “asks infinite questions about the brain.”
+Juliet Grenzke is her daughter, age 12, who at the age of 9 described herself as someone who “asks infinite questions about the brain.”
+This has held true over the years.
 Juliet also loves to read, and she had the great idea to write this blog with her mom.
-We began this blog when Juliet was a 3rd grader, and we have enjoyed continuing it throughout her 4th grade and into her 5th grade year.
+We began this blog when Juliet was a 3rd grader, and we have enjoyed continuing it over the years.

 How we work together on our blog posts.